sourcefrog/conserve/doc/design.md

 - You can list directories (or, "list files starting with a certain prefix")

-- May or may not be case sensitive
+- May or may not be case sensitive.

-- Can't detect whether an empty directory exists or not
+- Can't detect whether an empty directory exists or not, and might not have a strong concept of directories, perhaps only ordered names.

-- Can try to not overwrite files, but not guaranteed coherent
+- Can try to not overwrite files, but not guaranteed coherent.

-- There is some prospect of local caching (but, relying on caches being consistent might be dangerous or make behaviour unpredictable)
+- Dura can cache information onto the source machine's local disk, but of course this cache may be lost or may need to be disabled.

 - Connection may be lost and the backup terminated at any point.

-- Not absolutely guaranteed read/write coherent (but Google Cloud Storage is?)
+- No guarantee of read-after-write consistency.
+(In practice, perhaps several seconds after writing the change will be visible.)

 Requirements
 ------------